NREL/WaterTAP3/watertap3/docs/source/unit_models/solution_distribution_and_recovery_plant.rst

 Operating Costs
 --------------------

-The operating costs `P` [$/year] for the solution distribution and recovery plant are derived with cost curves regressed from data in Table 5 of Kappes (2002).
+The operating costs [$/year] for the solution distribution and recovery plant are derived with cost curves regressed from data in Table 5 of Kappes (2002).
 Included for the system distribution and recovery plant in WaterTAP3 are operational costs relating to: